himanjalsaha/irctc-backend/README.md

   ### Description of the key folders:

-- `controllers`: Contains the logic to handle HTTP requests and responses.
 - `models`: Defines the structure of data entities such as books and members.
 - `routes`: Defines the API endpoints and ties everything together.
 - `services`: Contains business logic for adding, updating, deleting, and retrieving books and members.